January 9th: Assignment briefly introduced in class.

-January 10th: Detailed overview of RPG assignment in class.
-Highlight first solo assignment.
+January 16th: Detailed overview of RPG assignment in class.
+Highlight various stages.

 Dates (with Descriptions):

-We’ll spend a good chunk of time going over the table top RPG assignment in the second half of this class.
-Essentially, we’ll go over the overview section in detail.
+We’ll spend a good bit of time going over the table top RPG assignment in the second half of this class.
+Essentially, we’ll go over the various stages.

-1st solo assignment (~ 1500 words on physical geographic, climate considerations) will be discussed – link to Solo 1 Assignment: note due on Feb 7th.
+Just a note: 1st solo assignment (~ 1500 words on physical geographic, climate considerations) will be due on Feb 13th.

 Here, we’ll try to sort out our RPG playing groups.
 A big chunk of this class will be devoted to showcasing the game mechanic that will be used in the games created.
 We will have a mock adventure for the class to go through, complete with dice and with Dave and Allen playing the GM role.
 We will hand out the game mechanic during this class – if you have a set of RPG dice, we encourage you to bring them out.